MattiSG/Watai/README.md

 	java -jar path/to/downloaded/selenium-server-standalone.jar &

+#### Optional: ChromeDriver ####

+You will have to install some additional software (ChromeDriver) if you want to [test with Chrome](https://github.com/MattiSG/Watai/wiki/Testing-with-Chrome) (or with other browsers).

+This is completely optional, and you will be started faster if you do the tutorial with Firefox.
+The testing itself will be a bit slower, but you may come back to add Chrome later on if you like Watai  :)

 ### Package ###

 Once you have both Node 0.6 and a Selenium standalone server, you can consider installing Watai itself.
 If you’re under Windows, you will have to log out from your session to have your PATH updated (or replace `npm` beneath with the full `Program Files\…\nodejs\npm` path).